honey/honey/README.md

 ### Browser support

 Built for ES5 and up.
 Use a polyfill if you need to support older browsers.

+### Why not use JSON / CSON / YAML / TOML?

+[JSON][json]'s simple structure is great but the syntax is a little too technical for humans.
+Being scolded for forgetting a comma (or adding a trailing one) is something only developers put up with.
+It's also really awful for multi-line strings (such as markdown fields) and doesn't allow comments.

+[YAML][yaml] is [potentially dangerous][1], mostly because it tries to do [too much][2].
+And the syntax is still a [little too technical][3].

+[CSON][cson] is getting closer, but doesn't permit special characters in object keys unless you quote them and still requires colons for each key.
+The markdown approach to lists is much more intuitive than brackets, quotes, and commas for each value.
+It's nice to be able to omit the commas, but for long lists the arrays-without-commas syntax quickly stops looking like a list.

+[TOML][toml] claims to be obvious and minimal, but that's only the case if you're a developer.
+Overall it still feels like you're writing code, which is fine since it was designed for config files, not general data.
+Still too technical for humans.

 ## Contributing